MA in Education (Curriculum and Instruction)

 As a Special Education teacher, you help students move beyond the "disabled" label and grow to meet their true potential.
 Special Education requires creativity, patience, tolerance and flexibility.
 You will, after all, work with students who possess a wide range of needs and abilities.
 The rewards, however, are unrivaled: every day you spend working with a young person will be a day spent improving their lives.
 The Special Education Teaching credential option is an advanced degree program for:

-- Individuals who already have a Level One Education Specialist Credential and wish to enroll in an advanced degree program and complete the Level Two requirements.
+- Individuals who already have a Prliminary Education Specialist Credential and wish to enroll in an advanced degree program.

-- Individuals who already posses a Multiple Subject or Single Subject teaching credential or Speech and Language, Clinical Rehabilitation Services credential and wish to add an Education Specialist credential, Level One and Two, and engage in a Master of Arts program.
+- Individuals who already posses a Multiple Subject or Single Subject teaching credential or Speech and Language, Clinical Rehabilitation Services credential and wish to add an Education Specialist credential, Preliminary, and engage in a Master of Arts program.

 One Year Master's Degree and Credential Option

-The new twelve-month master's program offers an excellent opportunity to earn a single subject credential and a degree.
+The new twelve-month master's program offers an excellent opportunity to earn a Single Subject, Multiple Subject or Educatinal Specialist credential and a degree.
 With the support of a cohort and placements in diverse schools with outstanding mentor teachers, you'll be ready to inspire and engage adolescent learners.
+The program begins in Mid-June and can be twelve months, if program and credential requriements are met during the program.

 Multiple Subject Credential Program for Post-Bachelor's Degree Students